Which Lithium Minerals Dominate Global Hard‑Rock and Brine Deposits?Is

 Actionable Insights for Global Miners

-• Diversify Revenue Streams: Treat associated minerals as strategic assets, not waste.
-For example, rubidium from lepidolite can command premium prices in specialty chemical markets.
+Treat associated elements as strategic co-products rather than waste.
+For example, rubidium from lepidolite can command premium prices in the high-tech chemical market.

 Leave a Reply